 How and when are clinical trials a good choice for advanced or aggressive prostate cancer?

-At Dana-Farber, selecting the best clinical trial for each individual patient is a priority.
+At Dana-Farber, having an expansive clinical trial portfolio and selecting the best clinical trial for an individual patient is a priority.

 “It’s a good thing for patients that we have so many treatment options, but it is important to see an oncologist who specializes in prostate cancer and can determine the best next treatment and if a clinical trial would potentially be a good fit,” says Serzan.
 “At Dana-Farber, we will incorporate results of PSMA PET scans, genetic testing, novel imaging diagnostics, and other factors in an effort to predict who will respond to which type of treatment.”